BACKGROUND AND PERSONALITY

-Jackson came into our care after his owner sadly passed away and the lady in the home was struggling to cope with him on her own.
+Jackson came into our care after his elderly owner sadly passed away and the lady in the home was struggling to handle him on her own.

-When Jackson arrived with us he was a very confused and anxious boy, he did not cope well at all in the kennels and started to become snappy towards the staff.
+When Jackson arrived with us he was a very confused and anxious boy, he did not cope well in kennels and started to become very reactive towards the staff.

-Jackson’s new owner will need to spend a period of time building a relationship with him here at the rescue, this will then progress into a slow introduction into the home so please do bare your location in mind should you wish to enquire about him.
+Jackson’s new owner will need to spend several weeks visiting the rescue centre in order to form a relationship with him.
+This will then progress into a slow introduction into the home so please do bare your location in mind before you apply to adopt him.

 If you are interested in adopting Jackson please download and complete our Dog Adoption Application Form by clicking HERE

 Exclusive merchandise available direct from the rescue.
 Don’t miss out, follow the link to make your purchase today.